 Paying attention to all the variables

 Our brain chemistry is also strongly affected by whether we get adequate sleep, have healthy digestion, and partake in regular exercise.
-In the end, the way we think and feel is dependent on so many variables unique to each woman, so you may need to change many different aspects of your daily routine to find the particular combination that works for you.
-Explore our many suggestions and ideas below.
+You may need to change many different aspects of your daily routine to find the particular combination that works for you.

 - Body work methods: Craniosacral therapy (CST), osteopathic manipulative therapy (OMT), chiropractic, therapeutic massage